Vanguard S&P 500 ETF (NYSEARCA:VOO) Shares Purchased by Halpern Financial Inc.

-Halpern Financial Inc. grew its position in shares of Vanguard S&P 500 ETF (NYSEARCA:VOO – Free Report) by 93.4% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,754 shares of the company’s stock after acquiring an additional 1,330 shares during the quarter.
-Vanguard S&P 500 ETF comprises 0.4% of Halpern Financial Inc.’s portfolio, making the stock its 26th biggest position.
-Halpern Financial Inc.’s holdings in Vanguard S&P 500 ETF were worth $1,121,000 at the end of the most recent quarter.
+Halpern Financial Inc. boosted its holdings in Vanguard S&P 500 ETF (NYSEARCA:VOO – Free Report) by 376.0% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 13,110 shares of the company’s stock after acquiring an additional 10,356 shares during the quarter.
+Vanguard S&P 500 ETF accounts for 1.8% of Halpern Financial Inc.’s portfolio, making the stock its 16th largest position.
+Halpern Financial Inc.’s holdings in Vanguard S&P 500 ETF were worth $5,148,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-ZRC Wealth Management LLC acquired a new stake in Vanguard S&P 500 ETF during the second quarter worth about $30,000.
-Operose Advisors LLC increased its stake in Vanguard S&P 500 ETF by 314.3% during the second quarter.
-Operose Advisors LLC now owns 87 shares of the company’s stock worth $35,000 after acquiring an additional 66 shares during the last quarter.
-Trivant Custom Portfolio Group LLC purchased a new stake in shares of Vanguard S&P 500 ETF in the first quarter worth about $36,000.
-Moser Wealth Advisors LLC acquired a new stake in shares of Vanguard S&P 500 ETF in the second quarter valued at about $47,000.
-Finally, Bourgeon Capital Management LLC grew its stake in shares of Vanguard S&P 500 ETF by 25.9% in the second quarter.
-Bourgeon Capital Management LLC now owns 146 shares of the company’s stock valued at $59,000 after buying an additional 30 shares in the last quarter.
+Several other large investors have also recently added to or reduced their stakes in VOO.
+ZRC Wealth Management LLC acquired a new position in shares of Vanguard S&P 500 ETF during the 2nd quarter valued at $30,000.
+Operose Advisors LLC increased its position in shares of Vanguard S&P 500 ETF by 314.3% during the 2nd quarter.
+Operose Advisors LLC now owns 87 shares of the company’s stock valued at $35,000 after purchasing an additional 66 shares during the period.
+Trivant Custom Portfolio Group LLC acquired a new position in shares of Vanguard S&P 500 ETF during the 1st quarter valued at $36,000.
+Moser Wealth Advisors LLC acquired a new position in shares of Vanguard S&P 500 ETF during the 2nd quarter valued at $47,000.
+Finally, Family Management Corp increased its position in shares of Vanguard S&P 500 ETF by 139.7% during the 4th quarter.
+Family Management Corp now owns 151 shares of the company’s stock valued at $53,000 after purchasing an additional 88 shares during the period.

 Vanguard S&P 500 ETF Stock Performance